$30.00 members / $50.00 nonmembers 2.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

-A diagnosis of Fibromyalgia Syndrome (FMS) is an elusive one because the symptoms are so varied; other conditions can exhibit similar symptoms, and client histories tend to be long and involved.
-This condition will call on your empathy and patience as appreciable improvement is incremental.
-Clients are frequently already stretched to adapt to pain, and adapting even to the gentlest treatment may prove difficult for them.
+A diagnosis of Fibromyalgia Syndrome (FMS) is an elusive one because the symptoms are so varied and other conditions can exhibit similar symptoms.
+Client histories tend to be long and involved.
+This condition can call on your empathy and patience as improvement is often slow and incremental.
+Clients are frequently already stretched to adapt to pain, and even the gentlest treatment may prove difficult.

-This course provides information about a variety of assessments, therapies that have enjoyed variable success, and some self-care exercises to aid you in designing appropriate massage therapy programs for clients with FMS.
+This course provides information on a variety of assessments, therapies, and self-care exercises to aid you in designing appropriate massage therapy programs for clients with FMS.

-- List two symptoms and four conditions that cause confusion when diagnosing FMS
+- List symptoms and conditions that cause confusion when diagnosing FMS.

-- Describe five whole-body or wellness treatments for FMS
+- Describe whole-body or wellness treatments for FMS.

-- List five objectives for massage therapists treating FMS clients
+- List massage objectives for clients with FMS.

 About the author(s)